dkelly255/fitness-app/README.md

 ### - Product Detail

 The product detail page is reached by clicking on the image of any of the displayed products.
 This will bring the user to a more detailed overview of the selected product, including an in-depth description of the product, together with the product's price and rating.
-A size selector will also be present for any Apparrell products with sizes, and a quantity selector will allow the user to specify their desited quantity.
+A size selector will also be present for any apparrel products with sizes, and a quantity selector will allow the user to specify their desired quantity.

 ![Features](readme/features-productdetail.png)